 If you’ve seen them in NJPW then what you had here was a highlights package of their work.
 Short, sweet and straight to the point.
-Davey picked up the win after powerslaming Ospreay from the middle rope.
-Definitely won’t be the last we see of these two during this run.
+Davey picked up the win after power slamming Ospreay from the middle rope.
+It definitely won’t be the last we see of these two during this run.

 Seeing the new WoS Tag Team Title belts look like boxing titles was a bit off-putting, especially seeing how much belt design has changed globally.
 That was offset by seeing a very confident Kip Sabian cut a good promo about how he and Iestyn Rees will win the tag tournament & become the inaugural WoS Tag Team Champions

 If you don’t know who Joe Hendry is, let me tell you right now, that this man is going to be a star.
 Whether it’s in Impact Wrestling, WoS or wherever, Hendry has the talents to be as big as he wants.
 A rivalry against Martin Kirby is on the cards after possibly the quickest break up in tag team history took place.
 Kirby turned his back on his partner and walked away leaving Joe to fend off Sabian & Rees.
 Unsuccessfully I may add.
 Kip & Rees advance to the next stage of the tournament.

 World of Sport Wrestling Review for Episode 1